eldh/statext/README.md

 However, these frameworks work outside the react component model and can feel heavy for simpler tasks.

-Statext tries to provide a state management solution that feels lightweight and doesn't stray too far from the react way of doing things.
-It is primarily meant to used in smaller apps, or as a compliment to frameworks like apollo.
-You could build some nice abstractions on top of statext to make it work for larger apps though.
+Statext tries to provide a state management solution that feels lightweight and doesn't stray too far from the React way of doing things.
+It is primarily meant to used in smaller apps, or as a compliment to frameworks like [Apollo](https://www.apollographql.com/client).
+You could build some nice abstractions on top of Statext to make it work for larger apps though.

 # How?
 Statext is really just a thin layer of hacks on top of React's context feature.
 This also means it's tiny.